Yakuza: Like a Dragon

 - 9 % negative mentions

-The atmosphere of the game is widely praised for its immersive and detailed environments, capturing the essence of Japanese culture and urban life, particularly in Tokyo and Yokohama.
-Reviewers highlight the vibrant settings, engaging music, and the emotional depth conveyed through the characters and story, creating a rich and captivating experience.
-However, some note that repetitive gameplay can detract from the overall atmosphere, though the game's heart and humor remain strong points.
+The atmosphere of the game is widely praised for its immersive and detailed environments, effectively capturing the essence of Tokyo and Yokohama.
+Reviewers highlight the vibrant settings, engaging music, and the seamless blend of humor and drama, which contribute to a captivating experience.
+While some note that gameplay mechanics can detract from the overall atmosphere, the rich storytelling and character interactions keep players invested in the world.

 “From the well-detailed signs and street posters to the alluring cafes, even the meticulously crafted architecture of the buildings, the attention to detail immersed me into the atmosphere of the city, giving me a refreshing take on open world games, at a time where most of them take place in the US.”